-A: Good question.
-A middle-income apartment is a type of income-restricted apartment available through housing programs developed in partnership with the City of New York.
-Middle income apartments are designed to offer high quality NYC apartments at below market rent to income-eligible applicants.
+A: A moderate or middle-income apartment is a type of income-restricted apartment available through housing programs developed in partnership with the City of New York.
+Moderate and middle-income apartments are designed to offer high quality NYC apartments at below market rent to income-eligible applicants.

 Q: Do I need to pay you a broker fee?

-A: Nope.
-These are no-fee rentals.
+A: No. These are no-fee rentals.
 Our leasing team represents the owner directly and does not require that any renter pay us a fee.
-You can contact a member of our team at 212-247-2682.
-Note that if you bring your own agent with you to see the building, you may be required to compensate that agent with up to one-half month rent.
+You can contact a member of our team at email@example.com.

-Q: How long will it take for my application to be approved?
+Q: How long will it take for my application to be considered?

-Q: Am I allowed to have a roommate / roommates at 530 West 45th Street?
+Q: Am I allowed to have a roommate / roommates?

 Q: What happens if my income changes after I move-in?